THE MENTAL HEALTH BENEFITS OF SPRING CLEANING

-Giving your home a deep scrub makes a significant difference in your mood — in addition to wiping away dirt and germs accumulated throughout the cold season, you can rejuvenate your body and mind.
+Giving your home a detox and deep scrub makes a significant difference in your mood — in addition to wiping away dirt and germs accumulated throughout the cold season, you can rejuvenate your body and mind.
 As such, it may be a good idea to get cleaning for your mental health upon spring’s arrival.

 A LONGING FOR MENTAL CLARITY